Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ### Creating a Debit Transaction with no Authentication

 It is possible to process a debit card without having to submit your customer to the authentication process.
-That is the case with the "Coronavoucher" emergency aid, provided by the government, which can be consumed through the *Caixa Econômica Federal* virtual debit card.
+You will find more details in the [Débito sem Senha](https://suporte.braspag.com.br/hc/pt-br/articles/360013285531) article, written in Portuguese.<br>That is the case with the "Coronavoucher" emergency aid, provided by the government, which can be consumed through the *Caixa Econômica Federal* virtual debit card.
 In such case, the request must follow the Debit Card pattern, only with **no authentication**, according to the example below.

 #### Request